 - Supporting a family member who is seriously ill with a significant risk of death

-EI benefits are available to workers who meet the qualifying and entitlement conditions, which we’ll dive into below - including self-employed individuals.
-The program is overseen and administered by Canada Employment Insurance Commission (CEIC), Employment and Social Development Canada (ESDC), and Service Canada.
+EI benefits are available to workers who meet the program’s qualifying and entitlement conditions, which we’ll explore in more detail below - including how EI applied to self-employed individuals.

 Employment Insurance in Quebec

-While the core of the EI program operates similarly to the rest of Canada, the premium rates in Quebec are typically lower.
-In addition to EI, employees and employers in Quebec must participate in the Quebec Parental Insurance Plan (QPIP).
-Unlike the rest of Canada, where maternity and parental benefits are covered under the EI program, these benefits in Quebec are provided through QPIP.
+While the EI program operates largely the same across Canada, premium rates in Quebec are typically lower.
+That’s because Quebec has its own Quebec Parental Insurance Plan (QPIP), which employees and employers are required to participate in.
+Unlike the rest of Canada, where maternity and parental benefits are provided through the EI program, these benefits in Quebec are administered separately through QPIP.

 Who has to contribute to EI?